deivuh/MKV-SRT-Extractor/README.md

 ##Usage

-On terminal run `ruby SRTExtractor /path/to/directory` directory where the .mkv files are.
+On terminal run `ruby SRTExtractor.rb /path/to/directory` directory where the .mkv files are.

 Follow onscreen instructions